-The formal consultation between the CDOW and the BLM and USFS should result in selecting the number of active pad locations allowed at any given time within a GAP.
+The formal consultation between the CDOW and the BLM and USFS should result in selecting the number of active rig locations allowed at any given time within a GAP.
 The number should be based upon identified important fish and wildlife habitats such as breeding areas, migration routes, streams with native fisheries, and big game wintering areas.

 Timing restrictions are perceived by the industry as a major problem when they are trying to figure out where and when to schedule drill rigs.
-Reducing the number of active surface drilling locations and requiring completion of all wells on each active pad before activating a new pad can reduce the surface disturbance, traffic and habitat fragmentation, thereby eliminating the need for timing restrictions, provided the spacing and other requirements of these Guidelines are met.
+Reducing the number of active surface drilling locations and requiring completion of all wells on each active pad before activating a new pad can reduce the surface disturbance, traffic and habitat fragmentation, thereby eliminating the need for timing restrictions, provided the spacing and other requirements of these Guidelines (including this Guideline, Guideline 1, and Guideline 4) are met.
 If drilling is concentrated on limited locations, wildlife can more readily habituate to its presence and the drilling can continue until all wells planned for the stated downhole spacing have been completed.

-However, timing restrictions can only be waived after implementation of this Guideline and Guidelines #1 and # 4.
+However, timing restrictions can only be waived after implementation of this Guideline and Guideline # 4.
 Furthermore, the state wildlife agency must concur in writing that timing limitations are not warranted for protection of seasonal wildlife habitat needs (e.g., deer wintering habitat) on public land.
 If travel corridors and other important habitat for federally listed threatened or endangered species are involved (e.g., Canada lynx), assurances of no adverse effects must be obtained from the U.S. Fish and Wildlife Service as well.
-Use of these habitats by species that are candidates for listing under the Endangered Species Act and species designated by the state as being of special concern also should be taken into account when making such decisions.